 I recommend that families make a list of people who they can trust and talk to.
 While it’s fine to have some of the people on your list be close friends and family, it’s also beneficial to have people who are more neutral such as a pastor, rabbi, counselor or therapist.
-These handful of trusted adults gives you and your child same places to turn to when you a listening ear.
+These handful of trusted adults gives you and your child safe places to turn to when you need a listening ear.
 Ideally, it’s nice to have at least 3-5 trusted adults in your “village” that can provide support for the different areas of your lives (school, family, friendships and other matters).

 These trusted adults should be people who: